HurricaneLabs/brokenhosts/docs/index.rst

 - include wineventlog aggregation
 - make pfsense aggregation work with splunk web validation
 - make pfsense aggregation more generic to apply more broadly
+- ability to remove dropdowns on the New/Edit Suppressions modal on the Configure Broken Hosts Lookup page

 Version 4.0.4 (2018-12-12)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~